Contact and Manuscript Submission

 - Manuscripts submitted may not have been previously published in print or electronic format, and cannot be under consideration by another publication or medium.

-- A "Conditions for Publication Form," which includes disclosures of individual conflicts of interest; sources of funding; scientific responsibility; and freedom of investigation, must be signed by all authors.
-The signed Conditions for Publication Form should be sent by e-mail (email@example.com) or fax (312-268-5263).
+- A "Conditions for Publication Form," which includes disclosures of individual conflicts of interest and author contributions to the study, must be signed by all authors.
+The signed Conditions for Publication Form should be sent by email (firstname.lastname@example.org) or fax (312-268-5263).

 - Written permission from the publisher (copyright holder) is required to reproduce any previously published table(s); illustrations(s) or photograph(s) in both print and electronic media.
 Written permission from any patients (masked or unmasked) appearing in photographs is also required.

 - Arrange manuscript as follows: (1) title page, (2) abstract, (3) text, (4) acknowledgments, (5) disclosures if required, (6) references (do not use EndNotes), (7) tables and (8) figure legends.
 Number pages consecutively, beginning with the title page as page 1 and ending with the page of figure legends.
-Do not number manuscript lines.
+Do not use manuscript line numbers.
 Do not embed tables in the body of the text; they should appear after the references.
 "Order of Content Within Manuscripts" is described below in Section 4.

 - The title page elements include name and degree information for all authors, and their institutional affiliations and roles, acknowledgments (if appropriate); funding statement, statements regarding conflicts and/or competing interest; and information on any prior or related publications, and prior abstract/poster presentation, as well as the contact information for the corresponding author.

 - Each figure should be uploaded according to the specifications in "illustrations" (Section 5) as an image file, separate from the manuscript file.
 The system will generate a single PDF for review purposes that includes your manuscript file and any image files.